 There are a canteen and gift shop.
 If you don’t fancy the walk down to the steps, there is a shuttle bus that runs from the visitor centre at an extra cost.

 The best time of day to visit the Causeway is just before sunrise.
 An early morning for most, however it is well worth the rise when you see the first light begin to peak over the mountains around the coast.
 The best part?
 You will be the only ones there and admission is free!

 Located at 44 Causeway Rd, Bushmills BT57 8SU.
 During March and October, the Giant’s Causeway park and ride service runs every 20 minutes from Bushmills village.
 Visitors travelling this way receive a ‘green discount’ at admission.
 Alternatively, you can cycle, drive or catch the bus.
 If travelling from Dublin, check out this tour.

 Don’t forget to pack the essentials for your UK family adventure!
 We have put together all our favourite travel gear.
 These are items we don’t leave without when we venture abroad!

-Do you have a favourite UK attractions for families we haven’t mentioned?
-Tell us about it below.
+Do you have favourite UK attractions for families we haven’t mentioned?
+Tell us about your favourite places to visit in UK for families.
 And share this post to Pinterest via the image below!
 Be sure to follow us on Facebook or YouTube for more travel inspiration like this!